kkb0318/kom/README.md

 ### Prerequisites

-- Kubernetes cluster with Flux 2.x installed: KOM requires a Kubernetes cluster that is already equipped with Flux version 2.x.
+- Kubernetes cluster with Flux 2.x or Argo CD installed: KOM requires a Kubernetes cluster that is already equipped with either Flux version 2.x or Argo CD for GitOps-based management.

 ### Installation